Modernizing Canada’s Navigation Network

 NAVAIDs across the country, supporting the transition to a more efficient and

 cost-effective PBN-based air navigation service for our customers.

 The objective of the

-NAVAIDs Modernization Project (NMP) is to define a network of ground-based
+NAVAIDs Modernization Program (NMP) is to define a network of ground-based

 navigation aids to supplement a fully-implemented, satellite-based ANS.
 This will be the largest navigation

 the proposed program, consultations were conducted with customers and

 stakeholders in 2016-2017, through the aeronautical study process.
 In November 2017, the aeronautical study was delivered to Transport Canada for review.
 On October 18, 2018, Transport Canada confirmed their concurrence with our recommendations.

 A phased approach to

 the proposed project will be used to ensure it is completed in the safest and